TN DDA Projects

 Project Elements

-SHIFT’s philosophy is that, in order to be successful in adopting an Employment First approach to services, people at every level of an agency or organization need to be knowledgeable about and involved in the process.
-Employment First coursework was designed with this in mind.
+SHIFT’s philosophy is that, in order to be successful in adopting an Technology First approach to services, people at every level of an agency or organization need to be knowledgeable about and involved in the process.
+The following Technology First coursework was designed with this in mind.

-The Employment First Foundations is most appropriate for direct support professionals and other supporters who desire a basic knowledge of competitive integrated employment.
+Technology First Foundations is most appropriate for direct support professionals, self-advocates, families and other supporters who want an introduction to enabling technology integration.
 This is a live, 2-hour education event.

+If your organization's application is approved, SHIFT will be in touch with how many learners should be be enrolled, as this varies based on organizational size.
 SHIFT encourages organizations to be strategic in the selection of staff that will participate in this education.
-This is because we know that having the right people supporting your Employment First initiative will significantly increase the odds of your success.
+This is because we know that having the right people supporting your Technology First initiative will significantly increase the odds of your success.
 SHIFT suggests that you consider the following:

 - Include representation from all levels of the organization - from direct support to executive leadership.